gnprice/anki-jessie/README.md

 ## Variations

 The `fonts-vlgothic` package included above is one I use for Japanese.
 You may want other fonts packages for other languages.
+(E.g., for Chinese, perhaps `fonts-arphic-uming fonts-wqy-zenhei`.)

 I later made a second chroot for Anki development.
 For any additional chroot, vary the `/srv/anki/$foo` path and the